Due to Labor Day, Monday & Thursday trash pickup occurring on or after the holiday will be provided one day late.

 Waste Management will begin curbside contamination audits for residents.
 All drivers will tag customers of a contamination item in their bin/cart.
 These tags have an adhesive on the back that should allow them to stick on the container but be easily removed.

-Waste Management will begin spot checking containers at the curb in 2019.
-If a container is considered contaminated, it will be left behind as trash.
 Beginning in 2020, the municipality will be charged $150 for every load the recycling plant deems contaminated.
 Residential recycling bins that are clearly contaminated might not be collected.

 Recycling does not need to be sorted as we are a single-stream community.
 PLEASE NOTE: Glass of any type is no longer accepted.